Nutfield, Surrey: Demography and housing

+According to the 2021 census, 94.1% of parish residents were White, 3.0% were mixed race, 1.2% were Black, and 1.2% were Asian.

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).